robipozzi/robipozzi-ai/ml/supervised/logistic-regression/README.md

 ## Model Function
 The predictions of a classification model must be between 0 and 1 since the output variable y is either 0 or 1.

-This can be accomplished by using a "sigmoid function" which outputs input values to values between 0 and 1.
+This approach utilizes the logistic (or sigmoid) function to transform a linear combination of input features into a probability value ranging between 0 and 1.

+This probability indicates the likelihood that a given input corresponds to one of two predefined categories.

 ![](img/Sigmoid.png)